Ptolemaic Indexing: Basic Concepts

 for all objects $x, y, u, v$.
-Premetrics satisfying this inequality are called \defn{\ptolemaic{}}.\footnote{Note that Ptolemy's inequality neither implies nor is implied by triangularity~\citep{Schoenberg:1940}.} In the terms of the Euclidean plane: For any quadrilateral, the sum of the pairwise products of opposing sides is greater than or equal to the product of the diagonals (see \fig~\ref{fig:inequalities}).
+Premetrics satisfying this inequality are called \defn{Ptolemaic}.\footnote{Note that Ptolemy's inequality neither implies nor is implied by triangularity in general~\citep{Schoenberg:1940}.} In the terms of the Euclidean plane: For any quadrilateral, the sum of the pairwise products of opposing sides is greater than or equal to the product of the diagonals (see \fig~\ref{fig:inequalities}).

+It is a well-known fact that Euclidean distance is Ptolemaic~\citep{Deza:2006}.
+There are many proofs for this, some quite involved, but it can be shown quite simply, using the idea of \emph{inversion}~\citep{Smith:1994}.
+A sketch of the argument is given in \fig~\ref{fig:inv}.

-It is a well-known fact that Euclidean distance is \ptolemaic~\citep{Deza:2006}.
-What is perhaps less well known is that there is a natural connection between \ptolemaic metrics on vector spaces and a generalization of Euclidean distance---a family of distances collectively referred to as \defn{quadratic form distance}.
-A quadratic form distance may be expressed like this:
+What is perhaps less well known is that there is a natural connection between Ptolemaic metrics on vector spaces and a generalization of Euclidean distance---a family of distances collectively referred to as \defn{quadratic form distance}.
+A quadratic form distance may be expressed as

 or, in matrix notation, $\sqrt{\vz'\!\A\vz}$, where $\vx$ and $\vy$ are vectors, and $\vz=\vx-\vy$.
 The weight matrix $\A=[a_{ij}]$ is a measure of ``unrelatedness'' between the dimensions, which uniquely defines the distance.
 We can, without loss of generality, assume that \A is symmetric, as any antisymmetries will have no bearing on the distance~\citep{Hafner:1995}.
 In order for the distance to be a metric, \A must also be positive-definite.\footnote{Some sources require only positive-semidefiniteness~\citep[e.g.,][]{Zezula:2006}, but this would result in a pseudometric, allowing a distance of zero between different objects.
 It is possible to relax the requirement on \A by adding requirements to the inputs~\citep{Hafner:1995}.}